Skip to main content

 Cron Job

 You can create cron jobs by running crontab -e from SSH.
 It will open vim to edit cronjob for your server.
+If you unfamiliar with vim try use nano EDITOR=vi crontab -e.

 Please note, the minimum interval for cronjob is once in every hour; lesser than that and the system will delete your cron entries automatically!